 The SENDCo regularly attends Special Educational Needs and Disability courses and disseminates information to colleagues.
 All staff have received Making Sense of Autism training and the majority of staff have attended Good Autism Practice training.
 Specific Teaching Assistant's and teaching staff members are able to use Makaton to support communication and language development and teaching staff have received training in making their classrooms and teaching Dyslexic friendly.
+All staff have received training in using Word Aware and the Language for Thinking intervention as part of our participation in the Language for Living project.
 Where children have specific needs, teachers attend relevant courses e.g how to best support children with hearing or visual impairment within the classroom.
 Training for staff is regularly updated.